Beaded bags with scalloped edge

 Haudenosaunee (Iroquois) beaded bags with a scalloped edge – style B.

-This group illustrates what was likely another Parker style.
 These bags are distinguished by their many strings of beads, arranged in a tight band along a scalloped perimeter.
 They have pleasing color combinations in soft, contrasting hues, and a characteristic type of floral work.

 “The art of flowering” is what these women were noted for.
 In describing how Caroline and her mother approached beadworking, Morgan wrote: